 Keep up-to-date with country specific logistics and shipping news.

-Ramadan is expected to start in the third week of May (anticipated around 15th May – TBC).
-Due to shorter working hours during this period, we foresee shipping delays from Gulf customs and government authorities around this time, particularly impacting land freight schedules.
+Afra and Eid-Al-Adha holidays 2018 are expected to start late August, therefore, public holidays are anticipated to be three days from 21st – 23rd August (TBC).
+Due to the holiday period, we foresee shipping delays from Gulf customs and government authorities around this time, particularly, impacting land freight schedules.

 Land shipment lead times

-Increased traffic prior to the holy month is expected at custom borders.
+Increased traffic prior to Eid is expected at custom borders.
 For land freight, we expect an increase in lead times by:

 - 7-10 days: Bahrain, KSA, and Kuwait